 Years 3- 6.
 Guided Reading takes place daily in every class with a focus on fluency and comprehension.
-Texts chosen according to pupils ability.
+At the start of September 2018 the school introduced a new reading scheme Destination Reader to further enhance comprehension and inference skills.
+Texts chosen according to pupil's ability.
 Whole class reading from high quality texts takes place in all classes.
 Comprehension books from CGP are used in Years 5 and 6 and lead to high quality knowledge of SPAG also.